Under-pressure Gerrard needs 'headline writers’

 "Gerrard has to be under pressure because they are not winning games, and they have a tough run of games.
 That is not good enough for a club like Aston Villa."

 Also speaking on Sky Sports, Gerrard's former Liverpool team-mate Jamie Carragher added: "On paper they have four or five good attacking players.
 Coutinho is a shadow of his former self, he is a million miles from what he was.
-He [Coutinho] looks like a five-a-side player, the pitch looks too big for him.
+He looks like a five-a-side player, the pitch looks too big for him.
 The game looks too quick, the other players too powerful.

 "Villa look like a very organised team but are they waiting for someone to bring that moment of brilliance."